Xunnamius/black-flag-extensions/README.md

 });
 ```

-> Note that you cannot nest `subOptionOf` keys within each other.
-Doing so will
+> Note that you cannot nest `subOptionOf` keys within each other or return an
-> trigger a framework error. `subOptionOf` is only valid during Black Flag's
+> object containing `subOptionOf` from an `update`.
+Doing so will trigger a
-> first parsing pass!
+> framework error.

 Now we're ready to re-implement the `init` command from `myctl` using our new
 declarative superpowers: